knative/docs/blog/docs/releases/announcing-knative-v1-17-release.md

 - Adding support for the "hostPath" volume type.
 This feature is behind the flag `kubernetes.podspec-volumes-hostpath`. ([#15648](https://github.com/knative/serving/pull/15648), @amarflybot)
 - Add default container annotation to Pods created by the reconciler ([#15694](https://github.com/knative/serving/pull/15694), @konstfish)
 - Allow explicitly setting `containers.securityContext.privileged` to `false` ([#15643](https://github.com/knative/serving/pull/15643), @KapilSareen)
-- Kubernetes Deployments created for a Knative Revision are not configured with revisionHistoryLimit=0 to save storage space. ([#15698](https://github.com/knative/serving/pull/15698), @SaschaSchwarze0)
+- Kubernetes Deployments created for a Knative Revision are now configured with revisionHistoryLimit=0 to save storage space. ([#15698](https://github.com/knative/serving/pull/15698), @SaschaSchwarze0)

 #### 🐞 Bug Fixes
 - A revision is now set to ContainerHealthy=True when it has ready replicas ([#15503](https://github.com/knative/serving/pull/15503), @SaschaSchwarze0)